La Fraschetta: An Institution in the Castelli Romani

 Historically, they offered only wine and bread, and patrons brought their own food; the opposite of a BYOB restaurant.
 Over time they have changed their appearance and their food offerings, but traces of the past remain evident.

-theme of décor includes long wooden tables and benches, large wine barrels
+Often located in a converted cellar or grotto, the general theme of décor includes long wooden tables and benches, large wine barrels and a glass case showcasing all the cured meats and cheeses.

 What do you eat?
-You can start off with a ridiculously abundant antipasto; a selection of salamis, my favorite being the coppiette (a spicy pork jerky), prosciutto, cheeses, olives, beans and porchetta.
+You can start off with a ridiculously abundant antipasto; a selection of salamis, my favorite being the coppiette (a spicy pork jerky), prosciutto, cheeses, olives, beans and porchetta

 It can leave you too full for anything else, but keep powering through to the classic Roman pasta dishes: Pasta alla carbonara, gricia or amatriciana are found on most menus, and when options such as fettuccine con funghi porcini (porcini mushroom) or ragu di cinghiale (wild boar) appear, I tend to order those.